Improvement Projects and Capital Planning

 Please click on the image below to have it open full screen for you to read.
 When you are done, click the ESC key to exit the full screen mode.

 Projects for Parks and Recreation typically involve public input as a part of the process.
-The Elk Grove Park District would like to give its community members an opportunity to help shape their design.
-Residents are invited to attend our scheduled community meetings and give us their ideas, comments, and inspiration on the projects scheduled for their neighborhood.
+The Elk Grove Park District would like to give its community members an opportunity to help shape their design, and give us their ideas, comments, and inspiration on the projects scheduled for their neighborhood.